Emil Milan: Honduras 1964–65

-In fall 1964, Milan joined noted furniture makers Joyce and Edgar Anderson and designer Gere Kavanaugh for several months in Honduras in a USAID program.
+In fall 1964, Milan joined noted furniture makers Joyce and Edgar Anderson, ceramicist William Wyman, and designer Gere Kavanaugh for several months in Honduras in a USAID program.
 The goal was to train local people to make products from indigenous woods for sale in the US market.
 He designed prototypes of functional and art objects as teaching aids and taught woodworking in Tegucigalpa.